ecoslacker/yaaco/README.md

 * Numpy
 * Matplotlib

+### Setting up Python

-NOTE: For people new to Python, it is recommended to install a distribution like [Anaconda](https://www.anaconda.com/) (or maybe [Python(x,y)](https://python-xy.github.io/)) in order to get the requirements easily.
+For people new to Python, it is recommended to install a distribution like [Anaconda](https://www.anaconda.com/) (or maybe [Python(x,y)](https://python-xy.github.io/)) in order to get the requirements easily.
 Be sure to install a Python 2.7 (not Python 3) instance.